arcvelit/slib/README.md

-# cstructs
+# slib
-C Data Structures that I reimplement too many times.
+A library of C data structures that I reimplement too many times.